 Collaborate with your teacher.
 This one goes without saying.
 You are here to learn from them.
 Set aside time when possible to review lesson plans, ask questions, and get feedback.
 If you are experiencing issues with classroom management, don’t hesitate to bring it up.
 Your cooperating teacher has likely had the same experiences before and can guide you through the situation.

 Final Note: Remember to be gracious with yourself.
-You are going to mistakes.
+You are going to make mistakes.
 Learn what you need to from your mistakes, and move on.
 Failure is a part of learning – and sometimes the best way to learn.
 If practice makes perfect, you are only beginning to practice!

 Learn More with Student Teaching at Alliant